speedruncomorg/api/README.md

 never break a once published version of our API (sometimes we extend the current API with new information, but we will not change existing fields).

+If possible, please set a descriptive ``User-Agent`` HTTP header.
+This makes it easier for us to see how the API is being used and optimise it further.
+A good user agent string includes your project name and possibly the version number, like ``my-bot/4.20``.

 ## Versions

 * [Version 1](https://github.com/speedruncom/api/tree/master/version1)